Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Introduction

-This paper is structured as follows: Section~\ref{sec:2} outlines Taiji's mission design and scientific data flow.
-Section~\ref{sec:3} systematically reviews the key challenges in Taiji data analysis.
-Motivated by these challenges, TDC II is introduced in Section~\ref{sec:4}, which includes 5 groups of datasets, each targeting at specific topics listed in Section~\ref{sec:3}.
+This paper is structured as follows: Section~\ref{sec:2} outlines Taiji's mission design and scientific data flow. {Taking Taiji as a representative example, Section~\ref{sec:3} systematically reviews the key challenges for the data analysis of space-based GW detection.} Motivated by these challenges, TDC II is introduced in Section~\ref{sec:4}, which includes 5 groups of datasets, each {targeting} specific topics listed in Section~\ref{sec:3}.
 The models and simulation framework used in mock data generation are also provided.
 Section~\ref{sec:5} describes the open-source \texttt{Triangle} toolkit.
 The concluding remarks and outlooks for future development are presented in Section~\ref{sec:6}.
 The Appendix illustrate a simple parameter estimation task on TDC II ``verification'' dataset using the tools provided in \texttt{Triangle}.